HeikkiHietala/large-7-segment-led-display/README.md

 # large-7-segment-led-display
-How to build a countdown timer using 4 inch / 10 cm tall 7 segment LED displays
+How to build a countdown timer using four 4 inch / 10 cm tall 7 segment LED displays

 See https://www.sabulo.com/sb/arduino/using-7-segment-led-displays-part-3/ for details.